danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-03-dispatch-queue.md

 }
 ```

-However, I think the `deadline` function is strangely named and not that convenient to use, since you have to add `.now()` to your "deadline".
+However, I think the `deadline` function is not that convenient to use, since you have to add `.now()` to your "deadline".
 It's probably correct from how the queue operates, but using it is not that nice.

 Let's create an extension that makes delaying operations easier: